matutedevelop/machinegirl/README.md

 # Hellou

-My nixos configuration and some unpure 😞 config dotfiles managed tru home manager
+My nixos configuration and some unpure 😞 config dotfiles managed tru home manager.
+Currently the system is no completly reproducible due to some hardcoded directions (wallpapers) inside hyprland config